dbcraig/LmRaC/README.md

 A note on terminology: the Docker *image* is a read-only template with all the information needed for creating a running program.
 An instance of the running program (created from the *image*) is called a *container*.
 For LmRaC the container is a web server that you can interact with through a browser.

 1. **Container name:** (optional) You can give the container (the running program) a name, otherwise Docker Desktop with generate a random name.
-2. **Ports:** Enter a "0" for Docker Desktop to generate a random port on which to find the LmRaC application.
-Though the LmRaC container runs on port 5000, it doesn't know what port the host machine has available.
-This allows Docker Desktop to assign an available port and map it LmRaC's internal port (this is analogous to how your local directory is mapped to LmRaC's internal /app/user).
+2. **Ports:** Enter "5000" for Docker Desktop to assign this port to the running LmRaC application.
+Though the LmRaC container runs on port 5000 internally, it doesn't know what port the host machine has available.
+This allows Docker Desktop to map any available port to LmRaC's internal port (this is analogous to how your local directory is mapped to LmRaC's internal /app/user).
+Alternatively, enter "0" and Docker Desktop will randomly assign an available port.
+You can then find this in the running container's URL (see below).
 3. **Volumes (work directory):** Select the path on your host (the machine running Docker Desktop) that you want to be the user root (*/app/user*) for LmRaC.
 This allows the container to write files to your host (the machine running Docker Desktop).
-For security, Docker containers are not allowed to access anything on the host machine *unless* you explicitly map (aka mount) a directory into the container.
+For security, Docker containers are not allowed to access anything on the host machine *unless* you explicitly map (aka mount) a directory (aka volume) into the container.
 4. **Volumes (localtime):** (optional) Time in the container is not necessarily the same as time on the host running Docker Desktop.
 Mapping the */etc/localtime* insures that the timestamp LmRaC uses to name answers and logs is aligned with the time on your Docker Desktop host.
 5. **Environment variables (OpenAI API):** Pass in the literal API key value that LmRaC will use to talk to the OpenAI GPT-4o model.
 6. **Environment variables (Pinecone API):** Pass in the literal API key value that LmRaC will use to talk to the Pinecone vector database.